Karlovice (Bruntál District): Geography

 Karlovice is located about 13 km north of Bruntál and 64 km northeast of Ostrava.
 It lies on the border between three mountain ranges: Zlatohorská Highlands, Nízký Jeseník and Hrubý Jeseník.
 Most of the municipal territory lies in the Zlatohorská Highlands.
-The highest point is near the top of the Větrník mountain at 842 m above sea level.
+The highest point is near the top of the mountain Větrník at 842 m above sea level.
 The built-up area lies in the valley of the Opava River.

 History

 The first written mention of Karlovice is from 1558, then called Hütten.
 The village was destroyed during the Thirty Years' War and renewed in the 18th century.

 During World War II, the German occupiers operated the E733 forced labour subcamp of the Stalag VIII-B/344 prisoner-of-war camp in the village.

 Transport

 Karlovice is located on the railway line Vrbno pod Pradědem–Milotice nad Opavou.